How the Stock Market Works

 These buyers and sellers trade existing, previously issued shares which are offered by one investor and bought by another.

-The fact that they are previously existing shares means that most stock trading has no direct impact on the company being traded.
+The fact that they are previously existing shares means that most trading on the stock market has no direct impact on the company being traded.

 The buyer can place a market order to purchase at the current price, or a limit order to purchase if the stock reaches a certain price (which can be lower or higher, depending on the trading strategy).